New York City Regional Center: Economic development loans

-Immigration Approvals
+Immigration approvals

 In addition to helping to fuel economic development in New York City, NYCRC offerings have enabled over 4,650 individuals to become permanent residents of the United States through the EB-5 Immigrant Investor Program.
 Over 5,770 individuals have also received conditional residency in the United States.
 Investors in NYCRC offerings have received approximately 1,600 I-829 petition approvals.

 Over 3,000 individuals from over 29 different countries have invested in NYCRC project offerings to date.
 These countries include Belarus, Brazil, Canada, China, Colombia, Dubai, Ecuador, Egypt, France, Germany, Great Britain, India, Indonesia, Italy, Japan, Jordan, Macau, Mexico, Nepal, Netherlands, Nigeria, Poland, Russia, South Korea, Switzerland, Taiwan, Turkey, Venezuela, and Vietnam.

-The EB-5 Program
+EB-5 program

 The EB-5 program was established in 1991 by the United States Congress to stimulate economic development through foreign investment.
 The program's mandate is to use foreign investment to spur job creation while simultaneously affording eligible foreign investors and family members to become lawful permanent residents of the United States.
 Over the past fifteen years, the EB-5 program has grown and become an effective economic development vehicle throughout the nation as well as a growing visa option for families around the world.

 Through the EB-5 program, a person and their immediate family members can obtain permanent residency in the United States by investing $500,000 into a USCIS-approved project located in a Targeted Employment Area which creates a minimum of 10 jobs for U.S. workers.
 The majority of foreign investors participate in the EB-5 program by investing in commercial enterprises managed by designated “regional centers”.
 Regional centers are entities approved by USCIS to secure foreign investment under the EB-5 program and to use such investment to promote job creation with a defined geographic area.